bajpainaman/siactic/README.md

-# Sciatic Protocol
+# owen avalabs protocall

 <img src="sciatic.jpg" alt="Description of image" width="400" height="400"/>

 ## Summary (TL;DR)

-**Sciatic Protocol** is an open protocol for decentralized machine learning, enabling universal discovery and interaction of services from any Sciatic-enabled platform.
+**owen avalabs protocall ** is an open protocol for decentralized machine learning, enabling universal discovery and interaction of services from any Sciatic-enabled platform.
 The protocol comprises multiple layers, similar to BECKN, and includes:

 - **Application Layer**
 - **Network and Transaction Layer**